-The number of people in the U.S. getting stones is rising.
-More than 1 million Americans will get a kidney stone this year.
+The number of people in the U.S. getting kidney stones is rising.

-In 1980, about 3 in every 100 people got a stone at some point in their life.
+More than 1 million Americans will get kidney stones this year.
+In 1980, about 3 in every 100 people were at risk of getting kidney stones at some point in their lives.
 In 1994, that number rose to about 5 in every 100 people.
 By 2010, this number hit almost 9 in 100 people.

 Kidney stones are often very painful and can return once a person gets one.
 Certain individuals are more prone to kidney stones because of hereditary factors and lifestyle issues.